Autoimmunity; Bioinformatics; Genomics and proteomics; Immunology; Internal Medicine; Molecular Basis of Disease; Nephrology

-Over the past 30 years, my outpatient focus has been the care and management of patients with complex glomerular and autoimmune diseases.
-I serve as attending physician on the renal consult services for UBMD Nephrology at Buffalo General Medical Center, Roswell Park Cancer Institute and Erie County Medical Center (ECMC).
-I am also an attending physician on the inpatient Medicine A (General Medicine) and D (Renal Medicine) services at ECMC.
+Over the past 36 years, my outpatient focus has been the care and management of patients with complex glomerular and autoimmune diseases.
+I serve as attending physician on the renal consult services for UBMD Nephrology at Erie County Medical Center (ECMC) and Roswell Park Cancer Institute.
+I also serve as attending physician on the inpatient general medicine services at ECMC.

 My research concentrates on understanding mechanisms that underlie kidney disease, including the role of the complement system, a major factor in the body‘s immune response.
 My lab has developed and studied animal models of systemic lupus erythematosus, diabetic nephropathy, glomerulonephritis, obstructive nephropathy and acute renal failure.
 In addition to modeling disease in animals, we also have performed clinical studies both for promising new therapies and for those that focus on examining gene profiles from diseased renal tissue.
 To answer questions that arise in the course of our research, our work spans a number of disciplines and utilizes state-of-the-art approaches such as mouse kidney transplantation, 15-color flow cytometry and magnetic resonance imaging.